lighthouse-labs/gitbook-node-chat-tutorial/content/setup/README.md

 # Setup

 This section contains instructions on accounts you need to create in order to build your app.

-Thankfully, all you need is a laptop, a browser and a wifi connection.
+PLOT TWIST, all you need is a laptop, a browser and a wifi connection for this session.